cminyade/phase-1-project/README.md

 ## Data
 The [data](https://www.kaggle.com/datasets/khsamaha/aviation-accident-database-synopses) is from the National Transportation Safety Board.
 The data includes aviation accident data from 1962 to 2023 about civil aviation accidents and selected incidents in the United States and international waters.

+In my analysis I selected 8 columns that I thought woukd be relevant in this study.
+They include the following
+ - Aircraft Make, Model, Damage, Category, Fatal Injuries, Serious Injuries, Weather Condition and Broad phase of flight.
+However, in the graphs presented below, my main focus drew to the fatality/seriousness of the injuries as well as the number of incident occurences.

 ## Methods
 This project aims to analyze the data, deal with missing values, data aggregation and visualization so as to help the organization make data driven decisions through the recommendations that we will provide.